chris-kayahara/capstone-client/README.md

-# Photo Mapper
+# MapBook

-Photo Mapper allows users to compile images while displaying additional information, comments, and GPS locations.
+MapBook allows users to compile images while displaying additional information, comments, and GPS locations.

 ## FRONT END REPOSITORY
 This is the front end code